 "We spend so much time afterschool, donating our time, collaborating with each other," he said.
 "In my 24 years in this district, we've never come to this."

-Teachers are also planning to do massive “grade-ins” where large numbers of teachers will be taking all the work they usually do at home, before or after school and on the weekend and doing it in food courts at large malls.
+Teachers also completed massive “grade-ins” where large numbers of teachers will be taking all the work they usually do at home, before or after school and on the weekend and doing it in food courts at large malls.

 This allows the public to see that what we are asked cannot be done in eight hours a day, Kriete said.